Stanley Greaves: Work as an artist

 Greaves won a gold medal for painting in the Barbados entry at the Santo Domingo Bienniale.
 He has been exhibiting since arriving in North Carolina, United States, in 2008, at the Fayetteville Museum of Art, Moruca Gallery Washington, the University of Fayetteville, the State University of North Carolina and Claflin University in South Carolina, the OAS in Washington, and Castellani House in Guyana.

 In 2014, he celebrated his 80th birthday with an exhibition of 24 paintings based on his reading of the novels of the renowned Guyanese author Wilson Harris.
 The paintings were also shown at the OAS in 2015.
 Greaves won the gold medal for painting in the 2017 Guyana Visual Arts and Craft Exhibition, where he declared it was his last showing in that exhibition.
-In 2018, he showed photographs of 14 sculptures - The El Dorado Series, sponsored by Diamond distilleries.
+In 2018, he showed photographs of 14 sculptures – The El Dorado Series, sponsored by Diamond distilleries.
 The actual works were shown at the OAS 2019.

 Over the years his paintings have appeared on the cover of several books.
-He has also done pen and ink illustrations for poems of Martin Carter, Ian Mc David, both distinguished Poets of the Caribbean.
+He has also done pen-and-ink illustrations for poems of Martin Carter, Ian Mc David, both distinguished poets of the Caribbean.

 Writing

-His first collection of poems Horizons, published by Peepal Tree Press in 2002, won the Guyana Prize for Literature in the first book of poems category.
+His first poetry collection, Horizons, published by Peepal Tree Press in 2002, won the Guyana Prize for Literature in the first book of poems category.
 His 2009 collection, The Poems Man, was also published by Peepal Tree Press.
-Haiku, his third poetry book, was published in 2015.
+Haiku, the third poetry book by Greaves, was published in 2015.
 Each contains pen and ink drawings.

 Greaves co-authored, with Anne Walmsley, Art in the Caribbean: An Introduction, published in 2010 by New Beacon Books, and launched at the October Gallery in London.
 He has also collaborated with Akima Mc Pherson of the University of Guyana on a series of articles in the Sunday Stabroek about individual works in the Guyana National Collection.

 Personal life

+Greaves was married to Barbara Klien and they had four children.
+They were divorced.

-Greaves was for a time married to the painter Alison Chapman-Andrews.
+Greaves then married to the painter Alison Chapman-Andrews.